FreeOps-Tools/LogIQ/CONTRIBUTING.md

 > *Note: this does not apply to creating/editing your profile*

-1. search existing issues before creating a new issue (has someone raised this already)
+1. search existing issues before creating a new issue (probably someone raised this already)
 1. if it doesn't exist create a new issue giving as much context as possible (please select the correct Issue type, for example `bug` or `feature`)
 1. all Issues are automatically given the label `status: waiting for triage`.
 Please wait until the maintainers review the Issue and update the labels
 1. look out for when the Issue label changes to `status: ready for dev`